Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Enable server-side encryption with Amazon S3 managed encryption keys (SSE-S3) for the S3 bucket.
 Configure annual automatic key rotation.
 Use an S3 Batch Operations job with the COPY command to change all the objects in the S3 bucket to use the SSE-S3 key.
 Configure the EC2 instance profile with permissions to use the SSE-S3 key.
 Configure S3 data events to encrypt an object during a write operation.
 - [ ] Create a new AWS Key Management Service (AWS KMS) customer managed key.
 Configure annual automatic key rotation.
 Enable server-side encryption with AWS KMS keys (SSE-KMS) for the S3 bucket.
 Add a bucket policy to the S3 bucket to enforce SSE-KMS encryption.
 Configure the EC2 instance profile with permissions to use the customer managed key.
 - [x] Create a new AWS Key Management Service (AWS KMS) customer managed key.
 Configure annual automatic key rotation.
 Enable server-side encryption with AWS KMS keys (SSE-KMS) for the S3 bucket.
 Use an S3 Batch Operations job with the COPY command to change all the objects in the S3 bucket to use the customer managed key.
 Configure the EC2 instance profile with permissions to use the customer managed key.
-Most Voted
 - [ ] Enable server-side encryption with Amazon S3 managed encryption keys (SSE-S3) for the S3 bucket.
 Configure annual automatic key rotation.
 Configure the EC2 instance profile with permissions to use the SSE-S3 key.
 Use the AWS CLI to copy the S3 objects in place by specifying the SSE-S3 key as the encryption key.
 Configure S3 data events to encrypt an object during a write operation.

 ### A Security Administrator at a university is configuring a fleet of Amazon EC2 instances.
 The EC2 instances are shared among students, and non-root SSH access is allowed.
 The Administrator is concerned about students attacking other AWS account resources by using the EC2 instance metadata service.
 What can the Administrator do to protect against this potential attack?